-There is little change in overall pulp and paper markets, with free sheet, super calendar and newsprint remaining under pressure and declining, while tissue, container board and packaging have been returning positive margins.
-For loggers, it was a difficult year for many contractors as a result of the reduced capacity of some low-grade markets.
+Pulp and paper markets continue to shift, with free sheet, super calendar and newsprint remaining under pressure and declining, while tissue, container board and packaging have been returning positive margins.
+Demand for loggers has improved, despite some weakness in low-grade markets, and the greatest challenge most logging companies has been maintaining adequate staffing levels.

-Livestock: In the Northeast, this is a very diverse sector ranging from beef or other protein producers, both full- and part-time, as well as equine, which itself can be broken down into racing/breeding and boarding and training enterprises.
+Livestock: In the Northeast, this is a very diverse sector ranging from beef to other protein producers, both full- and part-time, as well as equine, which itself can be broken down into racing/breeding and boarding and training enterprises.

-Most livestock product commodity prices in 2020 were relatively weak.
-However, many Northeast producers serve specialty markets which have seen strong demand during the pandemic, as well as higher prices than national indexes.
-Recreational equine markets have been negatively impacted by COVID-19.
+Most livestock product commodity prices improved in 2021 due to robust demand.
+Still, the price increases observed at retail grocery stores have not fully flowed through to producers, with processors receiving much of the gains.
+Many Northeast producers serve specialty markets which have seen strong demand during the pandemic, as well as higher prices than national indexes though processing capacity can be a constraint.
+Recreational equine operations have generally recovered from pandemic-related setbacks.